Aylsham Auxiliary Unit Patrol and Operational

 a partial excavation.

-are scheduled to commence sometime next spring.
-Eventually the OB site is planned to form one of a number of
+scheduled to commence sometime next spring.
+Eventually the OB site is planned to form one of a number of features

-features along a military history trail with information boards etc. Observation Post/s:
+along a military history trail with information boards etc. Observation Post/s: Currently

 According to “AN Other” (published in: A Hoare), they trained once in the Midlands, and frequently locally,